ducakar/openzone/README.md

 To build OpenZone from source, development packages for the following libraries are required:

 - ALSA (Linux only)
+- Assimp
+- FreeImage
+- libnoise
+- libpng
 - libpulse (Linux/Unix only, optional)
+- libsquish (optional)
+- libvorbis
-- PhysicsFS 2.0 or 2.1/development
+- Lua 5.1 or 5.2 or LuaJIT 2.0
 - ODE (optional)
+- OpenAL 1.1
-- Lua 5.1 or 5.2 or LuaJIT 2.0
+- OpenGL 2.1 or OpenGL ES 2.0
+- PhysicsFS 2.0 or 2.1/dev
 - SDL 1.2 or 2.0
 - SDL_ttf
-- OpenGL 2.1 or OpenGL ES 2.0
-- OpenAL 1.1
-- libpng
-- libvorbis
-- FreeImage
-- libsquish (optional)
-- Assimp
-- libnoise
+- zlib

 You can then use generic steps for building CMake projects: